scryptedapp/scripts.scrypted.app/object-detection-benchmark.md

 ## Script

-This script will run 1000 iterations of 2 detections at a time (to test/validate concurrency).
+This script will run 250 iterations of 8 detections at a time (to test concurrency and batching).
 The test includes the time it takes to upload the input image to the object detection processor.

 ```ts
 const mo = await mediaManager.createMediaObjectFromUrl('https://user-images.githubusercontent.com/73924/230690188-7a25983a-0630-44e9-9e2d-b4ac150f1524.jpg');